openkfw/TruBudget/PowerBI/ReadMe.md

 This will transform the query into a function.

 ### Replace Access Token of Dataset with Function
-Lastly, you need to replace the hardcoded access token (you entered manually for the first API connection) with the just created GetToken() function.
+Lastly, you need to replace the hardcoded access token (you entered manually for the first API connection) with the just created GetToken() function in the dataset query.
-1) open the Advanced Editor for the dataset you fetched from the API
+1) open the Advanced Editor for the dataset you fetched from TruBudget via the API
-2) in the script, replace the hardcoded access token of the source header with "&GetToken()".
+2) in the script, replace the hardcoded access token in the source header with "&GetToken()".
 Make sure there is a space between the "Bearer" and "&GetToken()".

-To verify the successful API connection, click on "refresh data set", which should run smoothly.
+To verify the successful API connection, refresh dataset in PowerBI, which should run smoothly.